 - Competitive price

-Most of our rugged phones rely on 4G LTE for the bulk of their service, but the Kyocera Duraforce Ultra is the way to go if you need top-end speeds.
+Most of our rugged phones rely on 4G LTE for the bulk of their service, but the Kyocera Duraforce Ultra is the way to go if you need top speeds.
 It’s the only entry to support Verizon’s mmWave 5G network, even if it does come at a cost.
-This device will set you back $899, and it comes with mid-range internals, including a Snapdragon 765G SoC, 6GB of RAM, and 128GB of storage.
+This device is pretty expensive at $899.99 MSRP.

 - Verizon’s 5G mmWave support